noahhansil/CMS_economic_mobility/README.md

-@ Noah Hansil
+CMS ECONOMIC MOBILITY

-This project has an emphasis on the economic issues that many multi-generational Charlottonains face.
+This project has an emphasis on the economic issues that many multi-generational Charlottonains face, economic mobility.
-Economic mobilty is defined as the ability for an individual to improve their economic status, usually done through an increase in income,
+Economic mobilty is defined as the ability for an individual, or family, to improve their economic status, usually done through an increase in income.

+In March 2017, The Charlotte-Mecklenburg Opportunity Task Force Report was released, this report was based on a 2013 Harvard University/UC Berkley study.
+The study highlighted that Charlotte, NC was ranked 50th out of 50 largest U.S. cities in the ability of a child born in the bottom income quanitle and the ability to rise to the top income quintile as an adult.
+The Task Force refered to three determinants that they believe has the greatest influence on the opportunity of anm individual to do what is stated in the sentence above.
+These three determinants include, Early Care and Education, College and Career Readiness, and Child and Family Stability.
+The focus of this project lies on College and Career Readiness.

+The differences in high school education standards is easily seen throughout Charlotte.
+One thing makes the biggest difference in regards to the education given to students, location.
+4-year high school graduations rates can be closely correlated to the average household income of the area in which that high school is located.
+One of the biggest discrepancy between highschools in Charlotte is the number of students enrolled in AP/IB courses.
+These courses have the ability to not only count for credit in colleges/universities, but also provide students challenging courses in something not usually taught at most highschools (i.e. Computer Science).

+The data used in the analysis of the various attributes that can be linked to college and career readiness was collected from the North Carolina School Report Cards website.
+This website list various attrributes linked to education successes, broken down by year (2015-2021) and individual school.
+For example, in 2018 Audrey Kell Highschool had a 4-year graduation rate of 95%, 1,668 students enrolled in AP/IB classes, 155 teachers, and 3,170 students.
+Note: limitations in the data due to Covid-19 make some attributes of the 2019-2020 data incomplete (e.g. attendance).